ValueConnect/redux-global-error-queue/README.md

 ### Adding reducer to Store

 This example uses redux's `createStore()` function to create a store.
-You should add the `globalErrorQueue` wherever you initalize your reducers.
+You should add the `globalErrorQueue` wherever you initialize your reducers.

 ```javascript
 import {combineReducers, createStore} from 'redux';